-‘American Idol’ Canceled After This Season For Disastrously Low Ratings
+‘American Idol’ Reportedly To Be Canceled After This Season For Disastrously Low Ratings

 “The producers and crew are already sending out their resumes.
 Even judge Katy Perry is ready to go back to focusing on her music career.”

 It bears noting that, as of this writing, there has been no official confirmation one way or the other from ABC.
-The most recent accounting of the shows that have been canceled and renewed, provided two days ago by The Wrap, doesn’t mention American Idol at all.
+The most recent accounting of the shows that have been canceled and renewed, as provided two days ago by The Wrap, doesn’t mention American Idol at all.

 How The Mighty Have Fallen

-Rumors of cancellation aside, it’s clear that American Idol is no longer what it once was.
+Rumors of cancelation aside, it’s clear that American Idol is no longer what it once was.

 Back when it debuted on Fox in 2002, the idea of a singing competition on an American network was all but unthinkable.
-However, the British version of the show, Pop Idol made producers enough money that they were willing to take the risk and bring it to the States.
+However, the British version of the show, Pop Idol, made producers enough money that they were willing to take the risk and bring it to the States.

 For a number of years, the show made superstars.
 Early contestants such as Kelly Clarkson and Carrie Underwood have gone on to have long and illustrious careers.
 Recent winners, however, have failed to make a splash in the music industry.
 Season 16 winner Maddie Poppe, for example, doesn’t have a label, hasn’t released an album since 2016, and her 2018 single “Going Going Gone” failed to crack the Top 10 on the charts.